sathish-1804/python-progs/README.md

-﻿# Consists of 50 level 1 programs
+﻿# Consists of 50 basic levels of python programs